-On the 23rd October the ceremony was performed in the parish church of Alderley, by the Rev. Edward Stanley (afterwards Bishop of Norwich), with whom Captain Parry had long been on terms of cordial friendship.
+On the 23rd of October, Captain Parry was united in marriage to Isabella Louisa, fourth daughter of Sir John (afterwards Lord) Stanley, of Alderley Park, Cheshire.
+The ceremony was performed in the parish church of Alderley, by the Rev. E. Stanley (afterwards Bishop of Norwich), with whom Captain Parry had for some time been on terms of intimate friendship.
 A silk ensign, worked for the expedition by the bride herself, was hoisted on the church tower.
 When hauled down, this was carefully folded up, not to be again unfurled, as they fondly hoped, except at the North Pole itself.